rniii/rinisky/CONTRIBUTING.md

 they're loaded.
 For plugins changing the UI code when they are loaded is irrelevant.

 \* if it is necessary to patch a lazy chunk please let me know.
 I am just lazy as well.

+## How do I do things???

+I dont know, look around